 It's also important to note that Part B only addresses lawsuits related to a workers' compensation claim, and only applies if said claim is covered under your workman's compensation policy.

-Employee benefits (Part A), are, in essence, unlimited, based on your insurance company's approval of the reasonable and necessary medical care and rehabilitation for your injured worker.
+Employee benefits (Part A), are, in essence, unlimited, based on your insurance company's approval of the reasonable and necessary medical treatment and rehabilitation for your injured worker.
 In part, your policy limit for employee benefits is at the discretion of your insurance provider and your state's governing body.

 The cost of workers' compensation insurance varies based on a number of factors about your business.
 Your premium is directly impacted by your business location, the number of employees you have, industry risks, and more.